 Oklahoma Redbud will grow to be about 15 feet tall at maturity, with a spread of 15 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.

 This tree does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
+It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.